Autistic Adults NYC - Opportunities

 Experience: No previous experience required!
 Previous leadership experience (running social clubs or putting together events) is a plus.
 We also prefer that volunteers have been involved in our non-profit (preferably as a member of our group) for at least 2 months.

 Commitment: Schedule is very flexible.
 Each event can require about a 2-4 hour commitment.
 The position requires facilitating on a consistent basis (monthly, every 2 months, etc), at a time/location of the facilitator’s choosing.
-We are asking that volunteers can commit to at least a year of volunteering.
+We are asking that volunteers can commit to at least 6 months of volunteering.

 Location: In-Person around NYC